Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 195 trips per day across all routes, equating to approximately 50 weekly trips per individual stop.
+According to the 2021 Census, 14.1% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 195 trips per day, equating to approximately 50 weekly trips per individual stop.

 Frequently Asked Questions - Transport